 2) A thin rubber dental dam is placed over the tooth to isolate it from and keep it dry.

 3) Using a small drill or laser tool, the dentist enters the infected pocket of the tooth and removes the bacterial infection within.

 4) Once cleared of infected tissue the empty cavity chamber is cleaned, sterilized, and shaped to be filled.
 The canals of the roots are also cleaned and prepared to receive a filling.

 5) At last, a interim filling is temporarily put in the hollowed space and the crown is capped for a future visit.
 Within a few weeks, a permanent filling and cap replace the temporary ones and the procedure is complete.

-Dr. Thomas Anglemire is proud to have performed many root canals and would be happy to use his expertise to ensure you have a comfortable experience with this procedure.
+Dr. Thomas Anglemire and Dr. Ross Schafer are proud to have performed many root canals and would be happy to use their expertise to ensure you have a comfortable experience with this procedure.
 If you have any questions, please contact us at: 574-277-5406, or make an appointment at Granger Family Dentistry PC in Granger, Indiana.